Eisenhower Matrix for Work Prioritization

 DO FIRST

-• Handle an urgent request from a major client
+• Handle urgent client request with deadline

 PLAN THIS WEEK

-• Complete a professional development course
+• Complete professional development course

-• Build your network within your industry
+• Build network within your industry

-• Plan your long-term career goals and next steps
+• Plan long-term career goals and steps

 DELEGATE

-• Scheduling routine, non-urgent meetings
+• Schedule routine non-urgent meetings

 SKIP IF NEEDED

-• Checking your email inbox every 2 minutes
+• Check email every few minutes

-• Perfecting the formatting on a document only you will see
+• Perfect documents only you will see

 That's a lot to remember!